How To Find The Right Partner For Your Business Acquisition Journey

 Cons

-While there are certainly pros to having a companion on the journey, they can also sometimes be a hindrance.
+While there are pros to having a companion on the journey, they can sometimes be a hindrance.
 Are they going to make your job harder or slow you down?
 Could your partner accidentally or purposely torpedo an opportunity due to ignorance or vanity?
-These are all possibilities, so let’s look at some of the cons that come with a business partnership.
+These are all possibilities, so let’s look at some of the cons of a business partnership.

 Risk (again)